victronenergy/venus-html5-app/README.md

 Once deployed reload the page by navigating to the Venus host IP on the target device.
-If you have enabled dev features and have previously deployed a new version of the UI to the device you can press the `reload page` on the top left corner of the page.
+If you have enabled dev features and have previously deployed a new version of the UI to the device you can press the `reload page` in the top left corner of the page.

 ### 2.7 Translations

-#### 2.7.1 Syncronizing the translations files with the POEditor Project
+#### 2.7.1 Synchronizing the translations files with the POEditor Project

 [POEditor](https://poeditor.com/) is used as localization management platform for this project.
 In order to sync the translations using the scripts from the `poeditor` folder, an API key has to be placed in the `.env.local` according to the `.env.local.example` file.